Precompute

 Define multiple groups of flags to avoid unnecessarily generating permutations for flags which are not used by all pages.
 This control allows you to only generate permutations of the precise flags used by eacha subset of your pages.

 For example, you can have a root group of flags which apply to all pages, and a nested group of flags which only apply to a single page or subset of pages.
-Create a root [rootCode]
+Create a root [rootCode] at the root of your application for the common flags, and a [pricingCode] for the flags used by the pricing page.

 The file tree would look like this: